Image: This gorgeous nursery is from Olli Ella.

 How much space are you working with?

 Nursery furniture can be bulky.
-The basics alone = change table, cot, dresser + toy storage can have a large footprint, so you need to make sure your choices will fit you space and the layout will be functional.
-For a small room you can look at space savers like a change table topper which sits on the dresser.
+The basics alone = change table, cot, dresser + toy storage can have a large footprint, so you need to make sure your choices will fit your space and the layout will be functional.
+For a small room, you can look at space savers like a change table topper which sits on the dresser.
 Look for under cot storage and remember that sometimes your nursery might also be your pram parking spot when you return from your walk – so leave some space.

-Planning on more babies?
+Planning for more babies?

 Is this furniture going to be used for more than one bub?
 If it is you can invest a bit more $$$ into your purchases.
 You’d be surprised how much the modern, designer cots cost, but considering they convert to toddler beds you could be using it for up 10 years (3 kids, 3 years each in the cot)!